saveourtool/diktat/info/guide/guide-chapter-6.md

 ### <a name="r6.1.4"></a> Rule 6.1.4: several init blocks are redundant and generally should not be used in your class.
 The primary constructor cannot contain any code.
 That's why Kotlin has introduced `init` blocks.
 These blocks are used to store the code that should be run during the initialization of the class.
-Kotlin allows to write multiple initialization blocks that are executed in the same order as they appear in the class body.
+Kotlin allows writing multiple initialization blocks that are executed in the same order as they appear in the class body.
-Even when you have the [Rule 3.1.2](#r3.1.2) this makes code less readable as the programmer needs to keep in mind all init blocks and trace the execution of the code.
+Even when you follow (rule 3.2)[#r3.2], this makes your code less readable as the programmer needs to keep in mind all init blocks and trace the execution of the code.
-So in your code you should try to use single `init` block to reduce the complexity.
-In case you need to do some logging or make some calculations before the assignment of some class property - you can use powerful functional programming.
-This will reduce the possibility of the error, when occasionally someone will change the order of your `init` blocks.
-And it will make the logic of the code more coupled.
+So in your code, you should try to use a single `init` block to reduce the complexity.
+In case you need to do some logging or make some calculations before the assignment of some class property, you can use powerful functional programming.
+This will reduce the possibility of the error if your `init` blocks' order is accidentally changed and make the code logic more coupled.
 It is always enough to use one `init` block to implement your idea in Kotlin.

 **Invalid example**:
 ```kotlin